 Elliptical trainers first entered the market in the 1990s, invented by Precor company.

 An elliptical trainer or cross-trainer (also called an X-trainer) is a stationary exercise machine used to simulate stair climbing, walking, or running without causing excessive pressure to the joints, hence decreasing the risk of impact injuries.
 For this reason, people with some injuries can use an elliptical to stay fit, as the low impact affects them little.
-Elliptical trainers offer a non-impact cardiovascular workout that can vary from light to high intensity based on the speed of the exercise and the resistance preference set by the user.
+Elliptical trainers offer a non-impact cardiovascular workout that can vary from light to high intensity based on the speed of the exercise & the resistance preference set by the user.

 Why Purchase a Cross Trainer?

 Elliptical cross trainers provide an elliptical movement that reduces the stresses and impacts associated with other forms of exercise such as running or using exercise bikes and other types of fitness equipment.

 As well as protecting joints from strain, shear and compression type injuries, elliptical engineers also wanted to ensure that movement required minimal co-ordination and involved a maximum proportion of the lower body large muscle groups to help promote aerobic fitness gains and efficient fat burning.
 What they came up with was an elliptical or elliptic type movement, where the feet perform an ellipse, whose long axis is aligned roughly parallel to the ground.
 The cross trainer was born, and with the addition of upper body handles to work the chest back and arms, it quickly evolved.
 Today, home-use cross trainers are almost as popular as treadmills.

 Read our guide to elliptical trainers.